wp-plugins/multiple-roles/readme.txt

 User edit and Add new user screens will display a checklist of roles instead of the default role dropdown.
 The main user list screen will also display all roles a user has.

-It supports well Multisite mode
+It also supports well Multisite mode.

 That's it.
 No extra settings.

-This plugin is a good complement to other user plugins that don't support multiple roles, such as <a href="https://wordpress.org/plugins/members/">Members</a>.
+If you want to contribute to this plugin, feel free to check the Github repository : https://github.com/Mahjouba91/multiple-roles

 == Installation ==